priyanshusingh05may-dev/intership_projects_psingh/README.md

 VIP Retention: Implement a loyalty program specifically for the top 10 identified CustomerIDs to ensure long-term revenue stability.

-Inventory Planning: Use the monthly revenue granularity to optimize supply chain operations for the high-performing months identified in the 2011 dat
+Inventory Planning: Use the monthly revenue granularity to optimize supply chain operations for the high-performing months identified in the 2011 data.